labrown/redis-install/README.md

 # Running multiple Redis on one server

 I am trying to run two instances of Redis on a single machine, setting them up with different ports via ANsible 1.3, but have hit a problem.
-The group variables are not being picked up the way I think they should be.

-group_vars/redis_ghost.yml and group_vars/redis_logstash.yml set the 'name' and 'port' for each service I want to run, but it looks like they are not being picked up perperly for each play.
+group_vars/redis_ghost.yml and group_vars/redis_logstash.yml set the 'name' and 'port' for each service I want to run, but it looks like they are not being picked up properly for each play.

 Demonstration: